gtgambit/recipe-app-react-rtk-ts/README.md

 ###The design is simple and lacks responsiveness, as I did not have sufficient time (5 hours) to dedicate to it.
 However, I aimed to ensure the best possible code quality within the given time constraints.
 Additional Libraries and Stack:
 The main stack used for this project, as required, includes React, Redux, and Typescript.
-(I assumed "Redux" included Redux Toolkit and used it from the beginning out of habit).

 Additionally, the following libraries were utilized:

 ###Redux Persist: To synchronize the favorites store with local storage.
 Firebase For user Registration and Authorization.